Recognizing the Early Signs and Symptoms of HIV for Timely Diagnosis

 By Hilary Valdez

-HIV progresses through three stages: acute HIV infection, chronic HIV infection, and AIDS.
-The acute stage occurs 2 to 4 weeks post-infection and is characterized by rapid HIV multiplication and flu-like symptoms.
-Early detection at this stage can significantly impact treatment outcomes.
+HIV progresses through three main stages: acute HIV infection, chronic HIV infection, and AIDS.
+The acute stage is characterized by rapid HIV multiplication and flu-like symptoms.
+Early detection at this stage is vital for starting treatment and reducing transmission risk (source).
 The chronic stage, also known as clinical latency, involves low-level HIV multiplication.
 Individuals may not show symptoms, but without treatment, it can progress to AIDS over a decade or more.
-AIDS is the final stage, marked by severe immune system damage and vulnerability to opportunistic infections (source).
+AIDS is the final stage, marked by severe immune system damage and vulnerability to opportunistic infections.
+Early treatment can prevent progression to this stage (source).

 Why You Should Learn More About Early Signs of HIV Today